Incomplete applications cannot be considered

-The College of Arts and Sciences offers a variety of scholarships based on financial need and academic performance.
-They are available to both undergraduate and graduate students from all Arts and Sciences majors who will be working toward a degree in A&S in the year of the award - next academic year.
+The College of Arts and Sciences (A&S) offers a variety of scholarships that are merit only and merit and financial-need-based.
+They are available to full-time, regularly enrolled undergraduate and graduate A&S majors, who are working toward a degree in the college.
 While applicants will be considered for any and all scholarships for which they meet the criteria, they may only receive one A&S general scholarship per year.
-To view specific scholarship criteria, click on the scholarship links in the table below.

 Leadership Scholars Program: Financial need is NOT required to apply or to be selected for Leadership Scholars.
 Visit the Leadership Scholars webpage for information on the program.